Boards And Commissions

-The bill makes changes related to the requirements for various boards and commissions (boards).
+The act makes changes related to the requirements for various boards and commissions (boards).

 - If a member appointed to represent a district no longer resides in the district due solely to a change in the district's boundaries following redistricting, the member may serve the remainder of their term notwithstanding the nonresidency;

 - If a board increases in size due to the addition of a new congressional district in the state, the appointing authority shall appoint a new member to represent the new district as soon as practicable; and

 - If a board decreases in size due to the loss of a congressional district in the state, the appointing authority shall determine which current member's term should be terminated, or, if the member will be replaced by an at-large or other member, which member should be replaced at the expiration of the member's term.
 The appointing authority must attempt to ensure that the remaining membership adequately represents the remaining congressional districts.

 Section 2 establishes standard provisions that apply to all boards unless the statute or constitutional provision creating a board provides otherwise.
 The standard provisions include:

 - Requiring an appointing authority to fill a vacancy for the remainder of the unexpired term;

 - Allowing the designee of a state official who is an ex officio member of a board to fulfill the official's duties on the board;

 - Defining the term "minimum majority" to mean the lowest number of members of a board that is more than half;

 - Allowing members to participate in meetings of the board remotely if allowed by a board's policies or bylaws; and